May 6, 10am–2pm

-Colorful ribbons will unfurl and young children and their families will celebrate the arrival of spring at LCWS’s 30th annual Early Childhood Mayfest.
-This outdoor celebration, designed for children ages six and under, includes live music, crafts, maypole dancing, flower crown decorating, games, jump rope making, face painting, pony rides and other festivities.
+Colorful ribbons will unfurl and young children and their families will celebrate the arrival of spring at LCWS’s annual Early Childhood Mayfest.
+This outdoor celebration, designed for children ages six and under and their families, includes live music, crafts, maypole dancing, flower crown decorating, games, jump rope making, face painting, pony rides and other festivities.

 Archive for March, 2014